new welney sign The Welney Website

 PLEASE NOTE

 1950c aerial view c1950.
-Note row of cottages at left, later demolished to build Taymor Place; also trees behind and to the right of the church, later removed.
+Church Terrace at left, later demolished to build Taymor Place; also trees behind and to the right of the church, later removed.

 photo: Welney archives, source n/k